Individual Retirement Account (IRA)

 First Service offers a variety of IRA programs including regular share and certificate share accounts.

-All of our IRA Accounts are fully insured by the National Credit Union Administration's Share Insurance Fund to $250,000 per account separate from your credit union accounts, and have no annual fees or maintenance charges.
+All of our IRA Accounts are fully insured by the National Credit Union Administration's Share Insurance Fund to $250,000 per account separate from your credit union accounts.

 You can choose a Share Account for your Traditional IRA that requires a low $50 minimum opening balance.
 This account is a quarterly share account that yields dividend earnings that are tax-deferred until withdrawn.
 It's a terrific way to save for retirement through convenient periodic deposits.
 As your account balance grows, you may want to switch your Traditional IRA to a term-certificate to maximize your earnings.